cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 ## Parameters

-UNIQUE
+**`UNIQUE`**

-:   Checks for duplicate values in the table when the index is created (if data already exist) and each time data is added.
+Checks for duplicate values in the table when the index is created (if data already exist) and each time data is added.
 Duplicate entries will generate an error.
 Unique indexes only apply to B-tree indexes.
 :   Additional restrictions apply when unique indexes are applied to partitioned tables; see [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md).

 IF NOT EXISTS
 :   Do not throw an error if a relation with the same name already exists.
 A notice is issued in this case.
 Note that there is no guarantee that the existing index is anything like the one that would have been created.
 Index name is required when `IF NOT EXISTS` is specified.

-INCLUDE
+**`INCLUDE`**

-:   The optional `INCLUDE` clause specifies a list of columns which will be included in the index as non-key columns.
+The optional `INCLUDE` clause specifies a list of columns which will be included in the index as non-key columns.
 A non-key column cannot be used in an index scan search qualification, and it is disregarded for purposes of any uniqueness or exclusion constraint enforced by the index.
 However, an index-only scan can return the contents of non-key columns without having to visit the index's table, since they are available directly from the index entry.
 Thus, addition of non-key columns allows index-only scans to be used for queries that otherwise could not use them.

 :   Be conservative about adding non-key columns to an index, especially wide columns.
 If an index tuple exceeds the maximum size allowed for the index type, data insertion fails.
 In any case, non-key columns duplicate data from the index's table and bloat the size of the index, thus potentially slowing searches.